Geology: Absolute dating

 The mineral zircon is often used in radiometric dating.

 Geologists use methods to determine the absolute age of rock samples and geological events.
 These may be used in conjunction with relative dating methods or to calibrate relative methods.

 At the beginning of the 20th century, advancement in geological science was facilitated by the ability to obtain accurate absolute dates to geological events using radioactive isotopes and other methods.
 This changed the understanding of geological time.
 Previously, geologists could only use fossils and stratigraphic correlation to date sections of rock relative to one another.
 With isotopic dates, it became possible to assign absolute ages to rock units, and these absolute dates could be applied to fossil sequences in which there was datable material, converting the old relative ages into new absolute ages.

 For many geological applications, isotope ratios of radioactive elements are measured in minerals that give the amount of time that has passed since a rock passed through its particular closure temperature: the point at which different radiometric isotopes stop diffusing into and out of the crystal lattice.
 These are used in geochronologic and thermochronologic studies.
 The most suitable isotope systems for this purpose include uranium–lead, rubidium–strontium, and potassium–argon.
 Uranium–thorium dating is used for dating calcium-carbonate.

 Dating of lava and volcanic ash layers found within a stratigraphic sequence can provide absolute age data for sedimentary rock units that do not contain radioactive isotopes and calibrate relative dating techniques.
 These methods can be used to determine ages of pluton emplacement.
 Fractionation of the lanthanide series elements is used to compute ages since rocks were removed from the mantle.
 Other methods are used for more recent events.
 Optically stimulated luminescence and cosmogenic radionuclide dating are used to date surfaces and/or erosion rates.
 Dendrochronology can be used for the dating of landscapes.
 Radiocarbon dating is used for geologically young materials containing organic carbon.

-Thermochemical techniques can be used to determine temperature profiles within the crust, the uplift of mountain ranges, and paleo-topography.